g-morishita/twitter_search_hocus-pocus_api/README.md

 On Linux, that does not matter, however, on Powershell it matters.

+Also, put `$` before variable name if you use windows.

 You are ready to use Twitter API.

 ### Set FLASK_APP